 How soon are scores available?

-SAT scores will be available to view online and to send to schools about three weeks after your test date.
+SAT scores will be available to view online and to send to schools about three or four weeks after your test date.
 Check the College Board site for updates as your test date nears.

 How are scores sent to schools?
 How much does it cost to send scores?

 When you register, you may pick up to four schools to which your scores will be sent for free.
 You will have nine days after your test date to change your choices through your College Board account.
 If you wish to send your scores to more schools, you can do so for a fee through the College Board site.

 You may not want to use your four free score reports.
 If you take the SAT more than once, some schools allow you to choose which tests you want them to consider (Score Choice).
 In that case, you may want to review your scores before you send them out.
 Score reports are automatically be sent out by the testing agency as soon as they become official, so those schools will have access to your scores as soon as you do.
 If you don’t do as well as you hoped, you may want to retake the test and ask that only your highest scores be sent to the schools.
 However, if you are nearing deadlines or your schools require submission of all available scores, it is in your best financial interest to use the free reports.

 If you forgo the free score reports or need to send your scores to more than four schools, each score report will cost you $12.00 to send.